espadrine/succinct-cybernetics/misc/network.md

     0

-This response includes an [HTML][] file that the HTTP client (usually, a browser, like Firefox or Google Chrome) will read as instructions on how to lay out a page, which determines the pixels to display, the animations to show, the interactions to execute when the user moves or clicks the mouse, the sounds to play, etc.
+This response includes an [HTML][] file that the HTTP client (for instance, a browser, like Firefox or Google Chrome) will read as instructions on how to lay out a page, which determines the pixels to display, the animations to show, the interactions to execute when the user moves or clicks the mouse, the sounds to play, etc.

 [HTML]: https://html.spec.whatwg.org/multipage/

-All requests have a first line with a method (`GET`), a path (`/`), and a protocol (`HTTP/1.1`), followed by headers mapping header names (`Accept`) to their value (`text/html`).
+All requests have a first line with a method (`GET`), a path (`/`), and a protocol (`HTTP/1.1`), optionally followed by headers mapping header names (`Accept`) to their value (`text/html`).
 Requests may also carry data.

 Responses have a first line with a protocol (`HTTP/1.1`), a code (`200 OK`;
 codes starting with 1 are informational, 2 for success, 3 for redirection, 4 for